The beauty of mixed-radix bases

 for a screen.
 In fact, a framebuffer is essentially a rank-3 array: its

-, where depth is the number of channels
+shape would be height width depth, where depth is the number of channels

 (often 3 or 4, for red, green, blue, and possibly alpha).